PrageethThilina/AI-ASSIGNMENT01-PYTHON/README.md

 ## To run the Breadth First Search method
 Go to Project -> Breadth First Search Method -> and run the move.py file

-## To run the DepthFirst Search method
+## To run the Depth First Search method
 Go to Project -> Depth First Search Method -> and run the move.py file